-Counsel submitted that there is no landlord tenant relationship between the Applicant and Respondent.
-The Applicant rather has a valid tenancy agreement with Lubega John Baptist and his administrator Muwonge Ioannis collects rent from him.
+Counsel submitted that there is no landlord tenant relationship between the Applicant and Respondent and the Respondent has never been a landlord.
+The Applicant rather has a valid tenancy agreement with the late Lubega John Baptist and his administrator Muwonge Ioannis collects rent from him.

-Counsel referred to the case of Angopa Dennis & Anor Vs Moses Atwongere T/A Best Association Auctioneers HCMA No. 2772 of 2013 where it was held that;
+Counsel referred to the case of Angopa Dennis & Anor Vs Moses Atwongere T/A Best Association Auctioneers MA No. 2772 of 2013 where it was held that;